bossley9/Sam-Bossley/thoughts/why-you-should-use-rss.md

 instinctively glue our minds to our devices and forget about the real world around us.
 I'm not saying you should never use social media.
 I'm saying that you can use social media in a healthy amount, and change your feed content to reflect your interests.
-I've gotten used to checking my phone only once or twice per day, then turning it off for the remainder of the day, and in the rare cases I'm expecting a phone call, I'll leave it on.
+I've gotten used to checking my phone only once or twice per day, then turning it off for the remainder of the day (_yes, completely off_), and in the rare cases I'm expecting a phone call, I'll leave it on.
 Likewise, I've started to unfollow a lot of accounts and people, and started to follow content more aligned with my interests and values.
 I know some of these are my friends, but as a minor shoutout and plug, I really